MicrosoftDocs/SupportArticles-docs/support/windows-server/active-directory/active-directory-replication-error-8304.md

 > [!NOTE]
-> In a forest where all domain controllers are running Windows Server 2025 or later and both forest and Domain Functional Levels are set to Windows Server 2025 or later with the [Database 32k pages optional feature is enabled](/windows-server/identity/ad-ds/enable-32k-pages-optional-feature?tabs=desktop), multi-valued attributes can now hold approximately 3,200 values.
+> In a forest where all domain controllers are running Windows Server 2025 or later and both the forest and domain functional levels are set to Windows Server 2025 or later with the [Database 32k pages optional feature enabled](/windows-server/identity/ad-ds/enable-32k-pages-optional-feature?tabs=desktop), multi-valued attributes can now hold approximately 3,200 values.
 Therefore, the chances of encountering the problem are significantly reduced.
 >
-> For more information, see
+> For more information, see:
 >
 > - [What's new in Windows Server 2025 (preview)](/windows-server/get-started/whats-new-windows-server-2025)
 > - [Database 32k pages for Active Directory (preview)](/windows-server/identity/ad-ds/32k-pages-optional-feature)